Ludwig Andreas Feuerbach wrote “Man is what he eats”, by that he was stating that the food one eats has a bearing on one’s state of mind and health.

 At Annamrita, we too believe that the intake of food not only grants man his material survival, but also offers him values of culture and of partaking in the divine, for which he strives in his innermost self.

-The first thing that comes to mind, when one thinks of nutritious food, is what a mother serves her child, and that’s what Annamrita stands for.
 We strive to serve food to children, with the same love and devotion that a mother provides to her children.